hemalchevli/Tips-and-tricks/README.md

  - Information about jumper settings
  - Add information for power inputs
  - Add mechanical layer for dimensions of board, mount holes, important connectors etc. add units, and scale.
- - Add manufacture notes, information like file names, pcb thickness, soldermask colour, silkscreen colour, panalizing info if any.
+ - Add manufacture notes, information like file names, pcb thickness, solder-mask colour, silkscreen colour, panalizing info if any.
- - Add license on a seperate layer.
+ - Add license on a separate layer.

 ### Layout Approach